j-acodes/j-acodes/README.md

 ## Hi there 👋
+I'm new in programming and I'm looking to learn about Python and Data Engineering!

 <!--
 **j-acodes/j-acodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.